kris-joseph/python-2022-01-yul-online/_episodes/04-processing-data-from-file.md

 Write a script that opens the `'insurance.csv'` file, reads it, and creates a new file called `'insurance_male10k.csv'` that contains only the records for males whose charges are greater than $10,000.

 **Hint**: Use one of the examples in this episode as a template.
-In the the `if` statements, how can you test the value of the entry in the `charges` column to keep only entries greater than a cerain value?
+In the the `if` statements, how can you test the value of the entry in the `charges` column to keep only entries greater than a certain value?